OpenWaterFoundation/owf-data-co-municipalities/README.md

 * **Metadata_Municipality** worksheet serves as the metadata for data columns in the **Municipality** worksheet.

 ### Colorado-Municipalities.csv Contents ###

 This file is the **Municipality** worksheet saved in csv format.
 To use this file, **do not** first open in Excel, because IDs that contain leading zeroes will not show those zeroes.
 Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

 ### Municipality_County_Relate.csv Contents ###

 This file is the **Municipality_County_Relate** worksheet saved in csv format.
 To use this file, **do not** first open in Excel, because IDs that contain leading zeroes will not show those zeroes.
 Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

+### Colorado-Municipalities.geojson Contents ###

+This file is the **Municipality** worksheet saved in GeoJSON format.
+This file should be viewable as a map in the GitHub repository.
+It can also be used in GIS or mapping applications.

 ## Attribution ##